We have been exploring prayer as relational – as “keeping company with God.”

 … I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.
 And when you stand praying, if you hold anything against anyone, forgive him, so that your Father in heaven may forgive you your sins.

 Often, we ask God to provide for our needs, and we experience his extravagant generosity.
-And yet, there are those who ask us to help with their needs, and we ignore them.
+And yet, some ask us to help with their needs, and we ignore them.

 In the Proverbs, the sage tells us (Proverbs 21:13):